-The Office of The Arts & Academic Enrichment – provides leadership, supervision, and support for Art, Music, Theater, Dance, and Media Instruction programs in the School District of Philadelphia.
-The objectives are to develop, implement, evaluate, and revise standards-based curriculum, professional staff development programs, and the design of new programs in the fine and performing arts for students in grades K-12, in accordance with SDP Action Plan 3.0, Anchor Goals 1-4
+The Office of The Arts & Academic Enrichment – The Office of Arts & Academics provides leadership, supervision, and support for Art, Music, Theater, Dance, and Media Instruction programs in the School District of Philadelphia.
+The objectives are to develop, implement, evaluate, and revise standards-based curriculum, professional staff development programs, and the design of new programs in the fine and performing arts for students in grades K-12, in accordance with SDP Action Plan 3.0, Anchor Goals 1-4.

 WHYY Media Labs – A grant funded program managed by WHYY staff in our high schools & middle schools.
-Flash labs are done during school hours but expand to after school depending on the school.
-Currently serving 5 schools with 11 scheduled to be on board by end of 2016.
+WHYY provides Media Labs to schools to be used during school hours but expand to after school programming depending on the school.
+WHYY provides an instructor to support the programs for one year.
+Currently serving 27 schools.
 Sponsored by the PSD CIO and their staff.

-Penn GSE Program – This is a Penn graduate course that takes 9 grad students and places them into 3 Philadelphia high schools for the year.
+Penn GSE Program – This is a Penn graduate course that takes nine graduate students and places them into three Philadelphia high schools for the year.
 They work with students to produce media around the school.
 There is a research (study) component around this initiative by both SDP and Penn. – Sponsored by the CIO and the Districts Deputy of Research is directly involved with this and other Penn GSE initiatives.